The-Marcy-Lab-School/discussion-questions/unit-0/intro-to-git.md

-# Discussion Question - Intro to Git
+# Discussion Question - Git

 ## Directions
 - In an in-person class, have a group member hook up their laptop to a larger monitor.
 In a remote class, have a group member share their screen.
-- As a group, tackle each discussion question below one at a time.
+- Tackle each discussion question one at a time, making sure **_everyone answers every question_**.
-- First, try to discuss and answer the questions using just your collective knowledge.
-Then reference your notes as needed.
-- Lastly, you can Google or look up the answers if desired.
-- Take 30 minutes total to do this activity.
-It's ok if you were not able to get to every question.
+- Take 20 minutes to _discuss_ and _debate_ these questions as a group.
+We will review them as a class afterwards.

 ## Discussion Questions

-* What is the difference between Git and Github?
+* What is Git?
+What are the benefits of using Git?

-* How would you explain the benefits of using Git to someone?
+* How would you explain to a non-technical person what Git is?

-* Explain what remote and local means.

-* Explain what the working directory is.

-* What is the difference between `git add` and `git commit`?
+* What is the purpose of GitHub?

-* When would you use `git pull` and when would you use `git push`?

-* What is a Pull Request?

-* Explain the typical git flow of any feature.
+* Explain the differences between Git and Github?